fairDataSociety/fairdrive-desktop-app/docs/index.md

 #### What is "Network"?
 Why does it have "Testnet" and "Play"?
 What is "Play"?

 - Choosing this network determines the Ethereum network that will be used for ENS based portable accounts.
-- Currently, we only have ENS contract deployed on Goerli Blockchain.
-That is why "Testnet".
+- Currently, we have ENS contracts deployed on Goerli and Sepolia "Testnet" Blockchain.
+But we will officially support sepolia from now on.
 - We have a small play environment for the whole FDP architecture, called [fdp-play](https://github.com/fairDataSociety/fdp-play).
 If you want to use fdp-play behind FDA, this option is for you.

 #### What is "Mount Location"?